History of the Jews in Carpathian Ruthenia: Czechoslovakia

 In 1921, about 27% of the Jews of Subcarpathian Rus lived from agriculture, making it the highest percentage of Jewish peasantry in all of Europe.
 In the 1921 and 1930 censuses, 87 and 93 percent respectively of all Subcarpathian Jews considered themselves to be Jews by nationality.
 It was, therefore, the least assimilated, Yiddish-speaking group in Czechoslovakia.

 Jewish-local relations on the eve of World War II

 Memoirs and historical studies provide much evidence that in the 19th and early 20th centuries Rusyn-Jewish relations were generally peaceful and harmonious.
 In 1939, census records showed that 80,000 Jews lived in the autonomous province of Ruthenia.

-The attitude of some Ruthenians to their Jewish neighbors is vividly represented in the play by Oleksandr Dukhnovych (1803–1865), Virtue is More Important than Riches briefed here as well as in short-story triptych Golet v údolí by Ivan Olbracht.
+The attitude of some Ruthenians to their Jewish neighbors is vividly represented in the play by Alexander Dukhnovych (1803–1865), Virtue is More Important than Riches briefed here as well as in short-story triptych Golet v údolí by Ivan Olbracht.
 In contrast to other areas of Ukraine, Ruthenia never experienced chaotic riots and pogroms.